 Peering is a way to connect two virtual networks together over an IPsec VPN.
 Virtual Networks (VNets) in Azure are logically isolated from each other, and cross-premises connectivity can be achieved by setting up VPN connections.
 However, peering enables you to extend your on-premises network directly into Azure through your existing IPsec infrastructure.

-30. What is Azure resource manager template?
+30. What is the Azure resource manager template?

 31. How can you do Automation in Azure?